rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

 Once you have renamed a Rackspace Email mailbox, your devices will no longer connect to the mailbox.
 This is because they are trying to connect to the old mailbox name.

-This article outlines the steps to connect your devices to your newly rename Rackspace Email mailbox.
-If you have not yet renamed the mailbox and require instructions, see [Rename link].
+This article outlines the steps to connect your devices to your newly renamed Rackspace Email mailbox.
+If you have not yet renamed the mailbox and require instructions, see [Rename a Rackspace Email mailbox](/how-to/rename-a-rackspace-email-mailbox/).

 ### Prerequisites